 for the salad

-1 bunch bitter greens, washed and leaves torn (we used radish, mustard, and asian greens)
+1 bunch bitter greens, washed with leaves torn (we used a mix of mizuna, radish and mustard greens)

 1 bunch radishes